atomgalaxy/wg21-throw-from-noexcept/paper.md

 has a difficult time distinguishing between erroneous terminations and clean terminations.

-The implementation still gets to optimize based on the assumption that the function cannot throw.
+See "observe" for the notes on recovery through exceptions, however, since the handler does get to throw, which does not lead to termination.

 Compared to the "Louis" and `terminate` semantics, more static program data may be stored because of source location information.

 ### The `observe` semantic

-The `observe` semantic is *a lot* more interesting than the previous three - the program owner may now use the violation handler as a general-purpose recovery mechanism.
+The `observe` semantic is very interesting for the same reason `enforce` is - the program owner may now use the violation handler as a general-purpose recovery mechanism.